 Pass out the Fit4Kidz "What Makes up a Healthy Lunch?" worksheets.
-Have students write in or draw what they had (or are having) for lunch that day.
+Have students take a look at the school lunch example.
 Ask them what they would you add or take away to make this a better, healthier lunch?
-Have them draw or write in examples of how they can make their own lunch healthier.
+Have them draw or cut out and paste examples of healthy lunch foods from magazines on the blank worksheet.
+Review the answer key with the class and have them compare their ideas for a healthy lunch with the example given.
 Have each student store his or her worksheet in the Fit4Kidz folders.